GRIS-UdeM/ManuelGRIS/sources/spatgris-man-en.md

 3.1.
 SS Dome + P Cube = Cube.
 The SS Dome has been converted to SS Cube.
 The shape of the SS does not change, since the Cube algorithm accepts all domes (this can be confirmed by opening the Speaker Setup Edition window).
-Before closing the SS, you\'ll be asked to save the changes.
+Before closing the SS, you'll be asked to save the changes.

 4.1.
 SS Cube + P Dome = Dome.
 The SS Cube is converted into a Dome after the conversion message is approved.